simulation-optimization/mrg32k3a-numba/README.md

 # MRG32k3a-Numba
-This package provides A high-performance Python implementation of the MRG32k3a pseudo-random number generator of of L'Ecuyer (1999) [1]  and L'Ecuyer et al. (2002) [2] .
-It extends the implementation used in [mrg32k3a](https://pypi.org/project/mrg32k3a) [3]  to generate batch random numbers, accelerated with Numba.
+This package provides A high-performance Python implementation of the MRG32k3a pseudo-random number generator of of L'Ecuyer (1999)[1]  and L'Ecuyer et al. (2002)[2] .
+It extends the implementation used in [mrg32k3a](https://pypi.org/project/mrg32k3a)[3]  to generate batch random numbers, accelerated with Numba.
 [![PyPI version](https://badge.fury.io/py/mrg32k3a-numba.svg)](https://badge.fury.io/py/mrg32k3a-numba)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This library is designed for scientific computing, Monte Carlo simulations, and other applications that require large volumes of high-quality random numbers from various statistical distributions.
 It provides a simple, NumPy-friendly interface for generating batches of random variates at high speed.

 ## Key Features

-* **High Performance:** Core generation loops are Just-In-Time (JIT) compiled with Numba for C-like speed.
+✨ **High Performance**: Core generation loops are Just-In-Time (JIT) compiled with Numba for C-like speed.

-* **Proven Algorithm:** Implements Pierre L'Ecuyer's MRG32k3a generator, known for its excellent statistical properties and long period ($2^{191}$).
+🔒 **Proven Algorithm**: Implements Pierre L'Ecuyer's MRG32k3a generator, known for its excellent statistical properties and long period ($2^{191}$).

-* **Batch Generation:** Optimized for generating large arrays of random numbers in a single call, which is significantly faster than generating them one by one.
+🚀 **Batch Generation**: Optimized for generating large arrays of random numbers in a single call, which is significantly faster than one-by-one generation.

-* **State Management:** The generator's state is automatically updated, ensuring that sequences of random numbers are continuous and reproducible.
+📚 **State Management**: The generator's state is automatically updated, ensuring random number sequences are continuous and reproducible.

-* **Wide Range of Distributions:** Supports uniform, normal, exponential, Gumbel, log-normal, Poisson, binomial, and multivariate normal distributions.
+📊 **Wide Range of Distributions**: Supports uniform, normal, exponential, Gumbel, log-normal, Poisson, binomial, and multivariate normal distributions.

-* **NumPy Integration:** Seamlessly returns results as NumPy arrays for easy integration into existing data science and machine learning workflows.
+🤝 **NumPy Integration**: Seamlessly returns results as NumPy arrays for easy integration into existing data science workflows.

 ## Installation